-Mr. Steven Choy Khai Choon, aged 61, was appointed to the Board of DB Malaysia on 29 June 2012.
+Mr. Steven Choy Khai Choon, aged 62, was appointed to the Board of DB Malaysia on 29 June 2012.
 Mr. Choy graduated from the University of New South Wales, Australia with a Bachelor of Commerce and holds a Master in Business Administration from Oklahoma City University, United States of America.
 He had attended the General Management Programme at INSEAD, France over a period of two (2) years from 2001 to 2002.
 He is a Fellow of the Certified Practicing Accountants Australia and a member of the Malaysian Institute of Accountants.

 He has extensive experience in financial sector and had served as the President/Chief Executive Officer of Cagamas Berhad for six (6) years before retiring in March 2012.
 Prior to that, he was the Senior General Manager, Group Head, Business Reengineering with RHB Banking Group and had held various senior positions with Aviva Insurance Group, Credit Corporation Malaysia Berhad.
+He was previously a board member of Zurich Takaful Malaysia Berhad.

-Mr. Choy is currently a Director of Malaysia Marine and Heavy Engineering Holdings Berhad, RAM Rating Services Berhad, Zurich Takaful Malaysia Berhad, Hap Seng Plantations Holdings Berhad, Bond and Sukuk Information Platform Sdn Bhd and Asian Banking School Sdn Bhd and the Director/ Chairman of Zurich Life Insurance Malaysia Berhad.
+Mr. Choy is currently a Director of Malaysia Marine and Heavy Engineering Holdings Berhad, RAM Rating Services Berhad, Zurich General Insurance Malaysia Berhad, Hap Seng Plantations Holdings Berhad, Bond and Sukuk Information Platform Sdn Bhd, Asian Banking School Sdn Bhd and the Director/ Chairman of Zurich Life Insurance Malaysia Berhad.
+Mr. Choy is also a Public Interest Director on the Board of The Federation of Investment Managers Malaysia.